 Food poisoning with Staphylococcus aureus is associated with contamination.
 Mostly it happens when foods are stored at temperatures between 5-60 degrees Celsius.
 The last two types of spores form and the eggs survive during cooking or similar heat treatment.
 For example, food poisoning in sea urchins is related to heating dishes with hot fish, such as cheap cold drinks and dishes.

 Similarly, rice dishes that are not hot enough (water baths are not hot enough) are associated with food poisoning with B cereus bacteria.
 In the dairy industry, B-ceres bacteria are associated with quality and defect problems in the dairy industry that contribute to food shortages because they maintain passivation.

 Although food reprocessing is beneficial from a food security and sustainability standpoint, one should avoid negative trade relations with food safety.
 Therefore, training food business operators involved in food reprocessing is a strong recommendation.

 Improving Food Security by Food Donations

 Food donation programs and food banks will help eliminate food insecurity (EFSA AHAW Panel, 2006).
-If these programs are well designed and run, they will prevent famine and thus disadvantage The welfare of social and economic groups will increase.
-This will improve the stability, resilience and stability of the society.
-Ordinary food bank donations are unhealthy foods such as canned, frozen and dry foods.
+If these programs are well designed and run, they will prevent famine and thus disadvantage.
+The welfare of social and economic groups will increase.
+This will improve the stability, resilience, and stability of society.
+Ordinary food bank donations are unhealthy foods such as canned, frozen, and dry foods.